Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>LeNet Design Build</summary>

 ### LeNet Design Build

 In this section, you build and run the LeNet design.
 You also compile the AI Engine-ML design and integrate it into a larger system design (including the PL kernels and PS host application).
 You can review [Integrating the Application Section in the AI Engine-ML Documentation](#ai-engine-documentation) for the general flow.
 The following image shows the Vitis tool flow with the `make` targets (in blue) and input source files and output file generation (in red) at each step.

 ![Image of LeNet Vitis Tool Flow](images/Lenet_vitis_toolflow.PNG)

 At the end of this section, the design flow generates a new directory (called `build/`) that contains the `Work/`, `hw_emu/`, and `hw/` subfolders.
 The `Work/` subfolder is an output from the AI Engine-ML compiler.
 The `hw_emu/` subfolder contains the build for hardware emulation.
 The `hw/` subfolder contains the build for hardware run on a VEK280 board.

 </details>

 ## Make Steps

 To run the following `make` steps (for example, `make kernels`, `make graph`), you must be in the LeNet tutorial folder.
 <details>
 <summary>Build the Entire Design with a Single Command</summary>

 ### Build the Entire Design with a Single Command

 If you are an advanced user and are already familiar with the AI Engine-ML and Vitis kernel compilation flows, you can build the entire design with one command:

 ```bash
 make all TARGET=hw_emu
 ```

 or

 ```bash
 make all TARGET=hw EN_TRACE=0
 ```

 or

 ```bash

 make all TARGET=hw EN_TRACE=1
 ```

 The default value of EN_TRACE is 0.
 This command runs the `make kernels`, `make graph`, `make xsa`, `make application`, and `make package` for hardware emulation.
 Also use it for running on hardware (VeK280 board), depending on the `TARGET` you specify.
 Also, if the `TARGET` specified is hardware, you can set `EN_TRACE` to 1 to enable trace to measure throughput.

 You can also run the following command to build the entire LeNet tutorial *and* launch hardware emulation:

 ```bash
 make run TARGET=hw_emu
 ```

 </details>

 <details>
   <summary>make kernels: Compile PL Kernels</summary>

 ### make kernels: Compile PL Kernels

 In this step, the Vitis compiler takes any Vitis compiler kernels (RTL or HLS C) in the PL region of the target platform (`xilinx_vek280_es1_base_202520_1`) and the AI Engine-ML kernels and graph.
 It then compiles them into their respective XO files.
 In this design, the `dma_hls` kernel compiles as an XO file, and the `Lenet_kernel` has already been pre-compiled as an XO file.
 You can access the source code by unzipping the XO file.

 `unzip lenet_kernel.xo`

-The `ip_repo` folder contains the unzipped files.
+The `ip_repo` contains the unzipped files.

 The following commands compile the kernels (default TARGET=hw_emu).